Roll20/roll20-api-scripts/vampire-v5/Readme.md

 !vtm rouse          // Rolls one single rouse dice.
 Success on 6+ !vtm reroll w#      // Used for will power re-roll # is the number of die to roll !vtm frenzy p# o# q# // Rolls for frenzy.
 This is used to add 1/3 humanity (rounded down) to willpower, to roll.
 As mentioned previously p# is a special case and the number of dice rolled is not equal to the number you enter.
 Unless you are looking at multistate boxes, don't use this. o# is similar but for humanity. q# Should be used to set the difficulty of the Frenzy roll
-!vtm humanity x# m# // Used for humanity roll. x# is under a similar constraint as p# and o# due to multistate checkbox issues once again.
+!vtm remorse x# m# // Used for remorse roll. x# is under a similar constraint as p# and o# due to multistate checkbox issues once again.
+!vtm humanity o# m# // Used for humanity roll.

 Optional Flags:
 An extra variable (c"custom name ") may be added to any of these rolls to display a custom name in the roll template.
 Note: As a coding querk please have a space after the name but before the close in the speech marks.